scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** psychic

 Fire a bolt of psychic force, sticking to a creature in range you can see.
 Make a spellcasting roll against the creatures Willpower save, adding a bad die to your roll if the creature is not hexed.
-On success you deal 1 wound in psychic damage, adding a wound die if the creature is hexed.
-On a critical, the creature gains hex for 1 minute, or increases their level of hex up to a max of 3.
-For the next minute, once per turn you may spend 4 AP to make the same attack against the same creature, or move the hex bolt and attack a different creature within 2 tiles.
+On success you deal 1 wound in psychic damage, adding a wound die for each level of Hex on the creature.
+On a critical, the creature gains Hex for 1 minute, or increases their level of Hex up to a max of 3.
+For the next minute, once per turn you may spend 3 AP to make the same attack against the same creature, or move the hex bolt and attack a different creature within 2 tiles.

 Add an enhanced die for every level cast above 1st.